Tableau Guide: Hammering your first Analytics assignment.

-I now assume you understand the capacity of the tool, and you're quite sure it will deliver on your project.
+Now you understand the capacity and capability of the tool, and you're quite sure it will deliver on your project.
 But, which framework executes best?
 Below is a guideline which you may find useful in your first analytics project.

-1. Understanding the Business question or KPI you're trying to answer.
+1. Understanding the Business questions or KPI's you're trying to answer

-Let me first make it clear that every step matters equally though you may find myself emphasizing on some steps, and this is one of them, understanding the question you're trying to answer will enable you map your questions back to the data and decide on the best data structure to answer these questions.
-It also helps you solve the mystery of data required to answer these questions.
+Let me first make it clear that every step matters equally though you may find myself emphasizing on some steps, and this is one of them, understanding the questions you're trying to answer will enable you map your questions back to the data and decide on the best data structure to answer these questions.
+It will also help you solve the mystery of data required to answer these questions.